WHAT YOU SHOULD KNOW:

 - Your urine looks like dark tea or coffee.

-- You have a cough that does not go away after 3 or 4 weeks following a cold.
+- You have a cough that does not go away after 3 or 4 weeks.

 - You have questions or concerns about your condition or care.